desouzapreston/ModernStraws/README.md

 # PaperStrawsCharlie
-## If node_modules are missing from your local machine and the code won't run
+## If node_modules Are Missing From Your Local Machine:
 ## Use `npm i`